-Joseph Pennock Woods was born in 1921 to Enoch and Alice Woods who lived in Uniontown, Pennsylvania.
+Joseph Pennock Woods was born on March 19, 1921 to Enoch and Alice Woods of Uniontown, Pennsylvania.
 Joseph was third born of six children

 Joseph left school to help support his family, and obtained employment at the Phoenolite Company in Kennett Square, then a division of National Vulcanized Fibre Corporation.
 He later worked at the Sun Shipbuilding Company in Chester.